About Jacob Molyneux, senior editor/blog editor

 The essay explores what it’s like to be pregnant while doing such work.
 Vinikoor’s situation that summer puts her in relation to two very different currents:

 I continued to do my work in the city as a public health nurse with the chronically ill homebound up until the day I went into labor. . . .
 I continued to walk miles per day, the nursing supplies in my backpack bowing my back and the baby in my belly guiding me forward . . . .
-As I cared for those whose lives were in steady decline, I thought about what giving birth to new […]
+As I cared for those whose lives were in steady decline, I thought about what giving birth to new life would […]

 As ACA Under Threat, Dawning Awareness of a Law’s Many Provisions